-This course covers the fundamentals of Cross Country Skiing as a lifetime leisure activity including specific techniques, skills, information, and practical experiences.
-The majority of the class is held outside skiing in the local winter weather.
-Cross Country Skis and boots are provided; however, students are welcome to use their own personal equipment as well.
-No previous experience in Cross Country Skiing is necessary.
-Additional fee required Prerequisite: Prior completion or concurrent enrollment in ENGL 099 and RDNG 099 if required by placement testing.
+Covers the fundamentals of snowshoeing as a lifetime leisure activity including snowshoeing specific techniques, skills, information, and a practical experience.
+The majority of the class is spent outside snowshoeing in the local weather.
+Snowshoes are provided.
+Additional fee required.
+Prerequisites: Prior completion or concurrent enrollment in MATH 090, ENGL 099, and RDNG 099 if required by placement testing.
 1 Cr.
 (2 Lab.)
 Spring semester.